PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 <pre>java -jar Scielo-Spain-Crawler.jar OUTPUT_DIRECTORY [JOURNAL_ID]</pre>

-OUTPUT_DIRECTORY is the directory to place the downloaded corpus.
-JOURNAL_ID is the journal's ID.
+where, OUTPUT_DIRECTORY is the directory to place the downloaded corpus and JOURNAL_ID is the journal's ID.
 This parameter is optional and it should be used to download only an specific journal.

-Note that the file CC-licenses.txt must be in the OUTPUT_DIRECTORY, otherwise the crawler will crash.
+Note that the file CC-licenses.txt must be placed in the OUTPUT_DIRECTORY, otherwise the crawler will crash.

 If you execute the crawler in a previously created directory, the crawler will only download the added documents, instead of the full collection again.

 The crawler creates 4 different directories in the output directory, and a text file:
 <pre>